iamdanielv/kb_rk_r65/README.md

 Similarly to [my GK61](https://github.com/iamdanielv/kb_gk61), I wanted to program it.

-Getting the original source for the firmware has not been easy, but I found [@irfan](https://github.com/irfanjmdn/r65) had started the ball rolling over on Discord.
+Getting the original source for the firmware was not easy, but I found [@irfan](https://github.com/irfanjmdn/r65) had started the ball rolling over on Discord.

-We have been working to get a working copy of the firmware that is at least feature parity to the shipped firmware. -- We are not exactly there yet, but are very close!

 ## Custom Keyboard Software